benmvp/slides/2017/telegraph/why-react.md

 ([`npx`](https://github.com/zkat/npx))

 NOTES:
-- Thankfully though, you don't have to roll your own build system; at least not initially
+- Thankfully though, you don't have to roll your own build system w/ React; at least not initially
 - Create React App is a tool that let's you bootstrap an app to start React-ing quickly
+- `npx` is a new tool from NPM that allows you to easily/quickly run a global CLI tool...

 /////